innovationOUtside/ouseful_jupyterlite_utils/README.md

 'http://localhost:9000'
 """
 ```

+In some cases, you may be able to use trick when trying to load files from the "local" Jupterlite filesystem via the file URL (does not work on `try.jupyter.org`).
+In other cases, you may need to find the domain name *and the path to the distribution* as well as data directory path.
+For example in the [https://jupyterlite.github.io/demo/lab/index.html](https://jupyterlite.github.io/demo/lab/index.html) demo, `guess_domain()` returns 'https://jupyterlite.github.io' but the environment actually lives at `https://jupyterlite.github.io/demo/`.
+Files can be downloaded from the environment on the path `JUPYTERLITE_DOMAIN/PATH/files/`.
+For the JupyterLite demo environment, the `files` path is `https://jupyterlite.github.io/demo/files/`.
+Files can then be downloaded by adding the file browser path to a file, for example: `https://jupyterlite.github.io/demo/files/data/iris.csv`.

 This package is based on various handy tricks collected from various sources.
 ### Load in file from remote URL